webdsl/webdsl-docs/docs/tutorials/hello-world.md

 To see the resulting web application in the browser, we have to compile and deploy the WebDSL code.

 Navigate to the project directory in the terminal (e.g. `~/eclipse-workspace/HelloWorld/`).
-To compile and deploy the application in one command, execute `webdsl run`:
+To compile and run the application in one command, execute `webdsl run`:

 ```bash
 $ webdsl run